Solomon Luria: Biography

-When Haberkasten assumed the position of rosh yeshiva in Brisk, Luria replaced him as the official rabbi of the city and region of Ostroh.
-Luria later succeeded Shalom Shachna as head of the Lublin Yeshiva, which attracted students from all over Europe.
+When Haberkasten assumed the position of in Brisk, Luria replaced him as the official rabbi of the city and region of Ostroh.
+Luria later succeeded Shalom Shachna as head of the Lublin yeshiva, which attracted students from all over Europe.
 Due to various internal problems in the yeshiva, he opened his own yeshiva.
 The building, known as the "Maharshal's shul", remained intact until World War II.

 Works

 Yam Shel Shlomo, Luria's major work of Halakha, was written on sixteen tractates of the Talmud; however, it is extant on only seven.
 In it, Maharshal analyzes key sugyot (passages) and decides between various authorities as to the practical halacha.
 Maharshal, famously, objected to Isserles's method of presenting halakhic rulings without discussing their derivation.
 He wrote Yam Shel Shlomo to "probe the depths of the halacha" and to clarify the process by which those halachot are reached.

 Chochmat Shlomo is a gloss, and comments, on the text of the Talmud.
 One aim of this work being to establish the correct text.
 To achieve this Maharshal scrutinized the published editions of the Talmud as well as the commentaries of Rashi, Tosafot, and other Rishonim.
 His comments were later published by his son; an abridged version of Chochmat Shlomo appears in nearly all editions of the Talmud today, at the end of each tractate.
 The original, separately printed version, is far more extensive, and has now been re-published in the Metivta/Oz ve-Hadar edition of the Talmud.
 The Chida writes that "I've heard from elders, that the Maharshal is extremely deep; and most hasagot (criticisms/objections) from the Maharsha on the Maharshal, aren't hasagot if the reader will delve deep into the subject".